S73f4n/NanoSpector/README.md

 ## Installation

-### Windows binaries
+### Windows and Linux binaries

-For windows users, an executable binary version is available on the release page.
-Just download the whole folder and run NanonisViewer.exe.
+For Windows and Linux users, an executable binary versions are available on the release page.
+Just download the whole folder and run NanonisViewer from within.
+Linux version was tested on Ubuntu 22.04.

 ### Conda